company8/ComfyUI_LLM_Hub/README.md

                 └── special_tokens_map.json (Optional)
 ```

-If you get error message about missing **`llama-cpp`**, try these manual steps:
+GGUF models don't need to be named "model.gguf".

+## 🛠️ Installation

-- Run the following commands:
+- Run the following command:
 ```
-pip install --verbose --config-settings=cmake.args="-DGGML_CUDA=on" llama-cpp-python
+pip install -r --verbose requirements.txt
 ```
-Delete "--config-settings=cmake.args="-DGGML_CUDA=on" if you don't have a GPU.

-You can also delete "--verbose" if you don't want to see the process of the compiling.
+You can delete "--verbose" if you don't want to see the process of the compiling.

-**`Notes`**:
-- GGUF models don't need to be named "model.gguf".

 ## ⚙️ LLM Settings

 The `LLM Settings` offers a range of configurable parameters allowing for precise control over the text
 generation process and model behavior.